mqtt-tools/mqttwarn/README.md

 If you have the `chatId` you can specify the telegram service to use the chatId directly.
 Warning, this will need to be the case for all the targets in this notifier!

-Quickest way to get the `chatid` is by visiting this url (insert your api key): https://api.telegram.org/botYOUR_API_TOKEN/getUpdates and getting the id from the "from" section.
+Quickest way to get the `chatid` is by visiting this URL (insert your api key): https://api.telegram.org/botYOUR_API_TOKEN/getUpdates and getting the id from the "from" section.

 Configure the `telegram` service WITHOUT chatId: